RittmanResearch/maybrain/README.md

 ## Credits

-Maybrain has been written by Timothy Rittman and Martyn Rittman.
+Maybrain was originally written by Timothy Rittman and Martyn Rittman, but with substantial improvements and updates from Tiago Azevedo.

 ## License